 Some pillows are adjustable and allow fill to be added or removed from a zippered case.
 Adjustable types are most often filled with buckwheat hulls or similar materials that are easily removed or added to a pillow’s case (this won’t work with most latex or down pillows).
 If you’ve decided on an adjustable pillow, you’ll be able to dial in the loft (thickness) exactly to your preference.
-With non-adjustable types you’ll need to be a little more discerning in your purchase to be sure you’ve got the proper loft and firmness to suit your preferences.
+With non-adjustable types you’ll need to be a little more discerning in your purchase to be sure you’ve got the proper loft to suit your preferences.

 Sleep on it!

 A side sleeper needs a firm pillow with enough loft to support their neck and head while keeping their body in a straight, neutral sleeping position.
 Above all, your side sleeper pillow should be comfortable – trust your instincts!
 Experiment with different pillow types and find what works for you.